SACHSTech/careers-in-computer-science-KyleMendes21/README.md

 - Under Required Courses and Electives, check off the forty unique courses (20.0 units) that you have earned university credit for.
 Additional Elective Units can be any course for which you received university credit.
 - Verify that the Required Courses and Electives also satisfy the Additional Constraints.
 - [Click here to see the full course requirements](https://cs.uwaterloo.ca/sites/ca.computer-science/files/uploads/files/2020-2021_bcs.pdf)
-- Depending on your specific program you might have to complete 6 terms of coop
+- Depending on if your are enrolled in coop you might have to complete 6 work terms

 #### Program Length
 Usually the program length is 4 years but if you are taking coop it will take 5 years

 ## Experiential Learning
+There are many different types of experiential learning that could enrich your knowledge and skills.
+The main experiential learning program that people participate in is coop which is highly recommended by most students and employers.
+Coding bootcamps are also another way for you to enrich your knowledge and learn more skills.

 <img src="https://github.com/SACHSTech/careers-in-computer-science-KyleMendes21/blob/main/Images/SoftwareDeveloper4.jpg?raw=true" align="right" width="333px" height="222px">

 ### Co-op
-#### How Co-op works
+#### How Co-op Works
 - You will alternate between study terms and work terms.
 Computer science has various [work/study](https://uwaterloo.ca/future-students/co-op/study-work-sequences) sequences available which will allow you more flexibility
 - The Centre for Career Action will help you polish your resumes, navigate your career path and develop your interview skills
+- When you take coop you spend part of your 5 years at a workplace for 4 months working there
+- You usually work about 6 work terms

 #### Possible Co-op Placements
 - Microsoft